Login / Logout

 The IAF also took part in the Second SportAccord Combat Games, which took place in St Petersburg, in 2013.
 For these Games, over 70 participants assembled and gave demonstrations over three days.
 The IAF participated in these Games and gave an international demonstration.
 The shihans who gave demonstrations were Ulf Evenas, from Sweden, Christian Tissier, from France, and Tsuruzo Miyamoto, from the Aikikai Hombu Dojo.
 An aikido seminar also took place to coincide with the aikido demonstrations and the instructor in the final class was Mr Mitsuteru Ueshiba, who is the great-grandson of the Founder of Aikido, Morihei Ueshiba.
 Mr Ueshiba was also the Ambassador for Aikido at the World Combat Games.
-It is likely that the next World Combat Games will take place in 2017, but the location is not yet known.
+SportAccord has recently faced some upheavals and the organization is currently being restructured.
+It is now unlikely that the next World Combat Games will take place in 2017 and the timing and the location of the next edition is not yet known.

 Since its foundation in 1976, the IAF has also been able to fulfil several important functions:

 1. The IAF has provided a means whereby aikido practitioners from all over the world can meet and practise the art together under the direction of high-ranking teachers, especially those teachers directly affiliated to the Aikikai Hombu.

 2. The IAF has provided an open forum in which aikido organisations affiliated to the Aikikai can meet in friendship and discuss matters of common interest.